Special Confidant and Advisor To NEW Firm Leaders

 to the host of otherwise benighted law firm managing partners.

-To properly prepare, I can help you identify the critical issues and give you pragmatic techniques to apply that will help you succeed as a new leader.
+To properly prepare, I can help you identify the critical issues and give you pragmatic guidance and prescriptive techniques to apply that will help you succeed as a new leader.

 YOUR FIRST 100 DAYS

 Your new leadership position means navigating a highly complex transition.
-Yet most new managing partners get an orientation that barely scratches the surface of what's essential to meet the high expectations of their partners.
+Yet most new firm leaders get an orientation that barely scratches the surface of what's essential to meet the high expectations of their partners.

-This doesn't have to be a case of "sink or swim."
+Yours does not have to be a case of "sink or swim."
 There are specific things you can do to take charge of your acclimation, dramatically increasing your chances of success.
 Immediately upon accepting the position, you have three big goals to achieve in a relatively short period of time.
-You must:

 1. Gracefully Exit Your Current Responsibilities